-Fast forward to 2019, and J.Lo wore a slightly altered version of the same dress to close out Versace’s Spring 2020 show in Milan.
-She looked like a confident powerhouse of perfection as she strutted down the runway — so nothing has changed from the first time she wore the sexy green ensemble.
-Also, I just really need to know what moisturizer and body lotion she uses so I can try to maintain her unwavering, hardcore glow over the course of two decades.
+Fast forward to 2019, when J.Lo wore a slightly altered version of the same dress to close out Versace’s Spring 2020 show in Milan.
+She looked like a confident powerhouse of perfection as she strutted down the runway... so clearly nothing has changed from the first time she wore the sexy green ensemble.
+Also, I really need to know what moisturizer and body lotion she uses, so I can try to cop her unwavering, hardcore glow.

 All Sparkle, No Symmetry

 Earlier in 2019, J.Lo stepped out on stage for her It's My Party tour in a fitted Versace jumpsuit covered in Swarovski crystals.
 The asymmetrical piece featured her signature plunging neckline, but had only one pant leg and one sleeve, which covered her hand in a sparkling glove.
 Her mic and booties were also heavily decked out in crystals, so it was impossible for anyone in her L.A. audience to miss her on stage.

 Fly In A Fedora